Tianxin1001/CFG_Master_project/README.md

 *Note: Make sure you have `Node.js` and `npm(Node Package Manager)` installed on your machine.
 These instructions provide a step by step guide to clone the repository, install the required dependencies and libraries, and start the development server.*

+*If you reach the API query limitation, please change the API key in NewscatcherAPIkey.js in the config folder.*

 ## 💻 Technologies Used
 - `React Native`: A JavaScript framework for building native mobile applications
 - `Redux`: A state management library for managing application state.